chessai/semirings/README.md

 A derived operation called "aplus" can be defined in terms of star by:

+- star :: a -> a
 - star a = 1 + aplus a
 - aplus :: a -> a
 - aplus a = a * star a

-As such, a minimal instance of the typeclass 'Star' requires only 'star' or 'asterplus' to be defined.
+As such, a minimal instance of the typeclass 'Star' requires only 'star' or 'aplus' to be defined.

 use cases
 =========